Explore the stunning scenery, scenic drives and vibrant villages of the Perth Hills.

-- Be amazed by our beautiful southern skies at the historical Perth Observatory, or visit the museum in the daytime for all things, astronomy, scientific discovery and Aboriginal sky lore.
+- Be amazed by our beautiful southern skies at the historic Perth Observatory, or visit the museum in the daytime for all things, astronomy, scientific discovery and Aboriginal sky lore.

-- Learn more about the colourful history of the region at the District Museum, Bert Tyler Vintage Machinery Museum, the Armadale Outpost Telegraph Centre and Bodhinyana Monastery.
+- Learn more about the colourful history of the region in Armadale at the District Museum, Bert Tyler Vintage Machinery Museum, the Armadale Outpost Telegraph Centre and Bodhinyana Monastery.

-- Experience one of the many great community events and festivals.
+- Experience one of the many great community events, festivals and markets.

 Perth Hills - Mundaring